chris-groves/FizzBuzz-JavaScript-Jest/README.md

 Aim is to revise JavaScript and introduce myself to the Jest testing framework by test driving the FizzBuzz kata.

+## What is FizzBuzz?

+A small kata which requires the numbers 1 to 100 to be printed, with the following conditions:

+1. If the number is divisible by 3, return "Fizz"
+2. If the number is divisible by 5, return "Buzz"
+3. If the number is divisible by 3 and 5, return "Fizzbuzz"
+4. Otherwise simply return the number

 ## Setup

 1. Create a directory for the project ```mkdir FizzBuzz-JavaScript-Jest```